Results 1 to 30 of 31

 hi iain,

 Thanks.
 I must admit it is a lot of money and the fee changes like the season.
 My life has never been straightforward to be honest with you but hey ho I got there in the end, lots of bumpy rides but got it and still can't believe it.
 I just used NCS to keep my original docs with me.
-Good luck on their application I am sure they will be fine."Success is not about how much money you have; it's about the choices you can make in life"
+Good luck on their application I am sure they will be fine.

 Congratulations